Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-2/readme.md

     - Detect It Easy (DIE) – To identify compiler and packer.

-    - pyinstxtractor-ng – To reverse it from executable(.exe) to .pyc etc.
+    - pyinstxtractor-ng – To decompile it from executable(.exe) to .pyc etc.

     - uncompyle6 – To decompile .pyc to .py.